matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 Now, let's call the `increment` method from layer 1.

 1. Create the `scripts/increment-counter.ts` file.
-There we will put the script to interact with the contract via L1.
+There the script to interact with the contract via L1 will be put.
-2. To interact with the governance contract, we need its ABI.
+2. To interact with the governance contract, its ABI is needed.
 For your convenience, you can copy it from [here](https://github.com/zpreview/cross-chain-tutorial/blob/main/project/scripts/governance.json).
 Create the `scripts/governance.json` file and paste the ABI there.
 3. Paste the following template for the script:

 ```ts